-According to data from the United Nations, Millennial and Gen Z consumers, our primary target demographic today, account for 23% and 32% of the global population, respectively, making them a large and growing demographic group with significant economic influence.
-In addition, in the U.S., a content consumption study found that Millennials are the biggest users of social media with as many as 84% using at least one social network, while Gen Z consumers are the most digitally native with 98% of them owning a smartphone and spending an average of four hours on apps each day.
+According to data from the U.S. Census Bureau, Millennial and Gen Z consumers, our primary target demographic today, account for 22% and 21% of the U.S. population, respectively, making them a large and growing demographic group with significant economic influence.
+In addition, in the U.S., content consumption studies found that Millennials are the biggest users of social media, with 88% of them using social media weekly, while Gen Z consumers are the most digitally native, with 98% of them owning a smartphone and spending an average of four-and-a-half hours on social media each day.